DanielMoscoso/100day_challenge/Readme.txt

 			 and the computer also gets one.
 Then the total for both is printed.
 (Now for loops are implemented to print the cards and the totals, since they are stored in new 'list' variables).
+			-Everything works as intended, and I am proud it is not crashing or ouputing anything wrong in any way.
+But I still have to work on the code; it works but it is EXTREMELY badly written.
+I will implement while and for loops next.
 ===============================================================================